KateMcGuane/spill_the_beans/README.md

   This database was created using [Code Institue's Database Maker](https://dbs.ci-dbs.net/).
   1. Input email to create a database.
-  2. The email confirmation sent will hold the URL for the Code Institute Postgres Database server.
+  2. The email confirmation sent will hold the URL for the Code Institute PostgresSQL Database server.
   3. The email will contain a link for managing your databases.

   ##### Heroku App Setup
   1. Set up the Heroku app from the inital setup.
-  2. Open the settings tab and create a new config var of DATABASE_URL and paste the database URL you copied from elephantSQL into the value (the value should not have quotation marks around it).
+  2. Open the settings tab and create a new config var of DATABASE_URL and paste the database URL you copied from PostgresSQL into the value (the value should not have quotation marks around it).

   ##### Preparation for Deployment with VS Code